Second cabinet of Donald Trump: Cabinet

 All permanent members of the Cabinet of the United States as heads of executive departments require the advice and consent of the United States Senate following appointment by the president before taking office.
 The vice presidency is exceptional in that the position requires an election to office pursuant to the United States Constitution.
 The president may also designate heads of other agencies and non-Senate-confirmed members of the Executive Office of the President as cabinet-level members of the cabinet.
 The cabinet meets with the president in the Cabinet Room, a room adjacent to the Oval Office.

-As the Republican Party controls the Senate, it is expected that all of Trump's designees will be confirmed with little contest.
-However, some nominees have been met with criticism by a few Senate Republicans.
+As the Republican Party controls the Senate, it was expected that all of Trump's designees would be confirmed with little contest.
+However, some nominees were met with criticism by a few Senate Republicans.

 Trump's cabinet choices were described by Business Insider and Reuters as valuing personal loyalty over relevant experience, and for having a range of conflicting ideologies and "eclectic personalities".
-It was also described as the wealthiest administration in modern history, with over 13 billionaires chosen to take government posts.
+It was also described as the wealthiest administration in modern history, with more than 13 billionaires chosen to take government posts.
 Trump officials and Elon Musk threatened to fund primary challengers in upcoming elections against Republican senators who did not vote for Trump's nominees.
 He nominated or appointed 23 former Fox News employees to his administration.

 On November 12, 2024, President-elect Trump announced that his administration would establish a Department of Government Efficiency (DOGE).
 Despite the name, DOGE is not a federal executive department, since official departments require congressional approval, but a component of the Executive Office of the President.
-Elon Musk, a then senior advisor to the President, played a key role in DOGE’s operations before leaving the government in May 2025, as his special employee government contract had ended.
+Elon Musk, a then senior advisor to the President, played a key role in DOGE's operations before leaving the government in May 2025, as his special employee government contract had ended.
 Shortly after Musk left the government, Trump and Musk exchanged a public feud over the nearly $3 trillion deficit projected to result from the One Big Beautiful Bill.

 The following have been named as cabinet appointees by the president of the United States.